Frequently asked questions

 Where does the money go?

-The money Chip saves for you is deposited in your Chip account, which is a new instant access savings account you open with us when you sign up.
-This account is in your name and held at Barclays Bank PLC.
+The money Chip puts away for you is deposited in your Chip account, which is a new account you open with us when you sign up.
+You can access the money in this account at any time.

 How does Chip know what I’m spending?